apryakhin/legion.stanford.edu/tutorial02.md

 #### Index Space Tasks ####

-Index space tasks are registered the same as single tasks.
+Index space task variants are registered the same as single tasks.

 Additional fields on the `Task` object are defined